bleu/cowprotocol-solver-template-py/README.md

 ## Contributing

-This template is actively maintained.
 Please feel free to submit issues and pull requests to improve the template for the community.

-## License

-See LICENSE file for details.